Andresws12/Factorial-Engineer-Challenge/README.md

 With this clearer understanding, I moved on to analyze the current state: what I need to know, what I should measure, and what might exist or emerge in the future.
 This allowed me to build a real MVP, based on all the data and insights discussed above.

 ![mvp]

+With all the gathered information and a clearer, more defined MVP, I moved on to sketching a basic system architecture based on the available data.
+For an MVP, I obviously don’t need the full architecture, but it’s important to have a general vision of where I want to go, what I should have or know, and keep that in mind as I work.
+My focus is on having BFFs (Backend for Frontend) that can manage the necessary data for the frontend, collecting information and working hand in hand with both internal and external APIs.

+![architecture]

+<span id="going-to-present"><font size="4">**So, what am I going to present?🫵.**</font></span>

+Given the limited time available to develop this test and the fact that I’ve already spent a fair amount of time analyzing the MVP (haha!), my proposal is to deliver a small POC (proof of concept).
+With this, you’ll be able to see my working style, how I write my code, my best practices, and project structure.
+However, I’m not aiming to deliver a full MVP, as that wouldn’t be realistic given the scope of what’s being asked or what it could potentially become.
+Additionally, I want to present a global vision of how I would approach the development of a real MVP—starting with understanding the business and product, taking into account what we currently have, and ultimately designing a global architecture that can guide the development of a real, viable MVP

 ## URL🌐:

 [URL]